usadellab/GeneExpressionPlots/README.md

 ## Scientific source data

-We used gene expression data from two tomato species _Solanum lycopersicum_ and _Solanum lycopersicoides_ from the following publication
+We used gene expression data from two tomato species _Solanum lycopersicum_ and _Solanum pennellii_ from the following publication

 > Reimer, J.J., Thiele, B., Biermann, R.T. et al. Tomato leaves under stress: a comparison of stress response to mild abiotic stress between a cultivated and a wild tomato species.
 Plant Mol Biol 107, 177–206 (2021). https://doi.org/10.1007/s11103-021-01194-0